 Striker's first script had the Lone Ranger a laughing swashbuckler, no doubt fulfilling the original inspiration of Fairbanks' Zorro.
 He was already established as a masked manhunter (the story of Bryant's Gap would be flashed back to in a few weeks).
 After a fast battle, he trussed the crooks up and rode off chuckling over their chagrin at their forthcoming hanging.
-The final signature for that original script had the Masked Man calling to his great white stallion.
-"Come on, Silver!
+The final signature for that original script had the Masked Man calling to his great white stallion, "Come on, Silver!
 That's the boy!
-Hi-yi-ha-ha-ha ha-ha!
+Hi-yi-ha-ha-ha-ha-ha-ha-ha-ha-la!
 Now cut loose, and away!"